Tacoma Theater District

 The Pantages Theater opened in January 1918 and lovingly restored in 2018, and is often regarded as the most beautiful in the chain of Pantages’.
 Today it is the oldest of the Pantages Theaters still in operation.
-Attend live productions, concerts and symphony’s, ballet and more at the historic theater.
+Attend live productions, concerts and symphonies, ballet and more at the historic theater.

 Hailed as "the ultimate photoplay house," the Beaux-Arts style Rialto opened in September 1918.
 Tacoma’s Rialto was part of a national movie house chain with ornate plaster decoration including replicas of cupids and patriotic eagles that are still original and in good shape today.
-Attend regular concerts by Northwest Sinfonietta, Tacoma Symphony Orchestra, Tacoma Youth Symphony and other artists.
+Attend regular concerts by Northwest Sinfonietta, Symphony Tacoma, Tacoma Youth Symphony and other artists.

 Theater on the Square